The fall of Assad in Syria transformed Turkey and Saudi Arabia from rivals to partners. Will it last? - ExBulletin

 The fall of Assad in Syria transformed Turkey and Saudi Arabia from rivals to partners.
 Will it last?

-The Sunni regional powers of Beirut Türkiye and Saudi Arabia have had a complicated and often controversial relationship over the years.
-But their links were considerably warmed after Bashar Assad was overthrown in neighboring Syria in a rebellious Lightning offensive in December.
+Beirut – Sunni regional powerhouses Türkiye And Saudi Arabia have had a complicated and often controversial relationship over the years.
+But their ties were warmed considerably after Bashar Assad was overthrown in neighboring Syria in a lightning Rebellious offensive in December.

 Since then, Turkey and Saudi Arabia have worked to stabilize the new government in Damascus and resort to Syria in the international lap.

-It was therefore not surprising that the first trips abroad that the president of the Syria insurror who became President Ahmad Al-Sharaa made the capital of the kingdom of Riyadh and Ankara, the capital of Turkey.
+It was therefore not surprising that the first stumble abroad that Syria Ahmad al-Shara, leader who has become a leader Made in the capital of the kingdom of Riyadh and Ankara, the Turkish capital.

 This new amiability of Turkey-Saudi was exhibited during the visit of American president Donald Trump in the Middle East earlier this month, when he held a surprise meeting with Al-Sharaa in Riyadh.
-Saudi crown prince Mohammed Bin Salman was in the room, while Turkish President Recep Tayyip Erdogan joined the meeting by phone.
+Saudi crown prince Mohammed bin salman was in the room, while the Turkish President Recep Tayyip Erdogan joined the meeting by phone.

-When Trump announced that he raised sanctions imposed on Syria, he credited the Crown Prince and Erdogan to persuade him to take the plunge.
+When Trump announced that he was raising sanctions imposed on SyriaHe credited the Crown Prince and Erdogan to persuade him to take the plunge.

 There have been regional and ideological reasons for the Dinde-Saudi rivalry in the past, according to Sinem Cengiz, Turkish researcher in Qatar University Gulf Studies Center.